Managers' Internal Control Program Coordinator

 Carolyn Wallace has been with the Office of Economic Adjustment for 16 years and currently is the Management Analyst for the Western Regional Office.
 Prior to joining OEA, Ms. Wallace spent 13 years in various civilian positions at the former McClellan Air Force Base.
 She worked for the County of Sacramento, California Base Transition Office in assisting the U.S. Air Force with transferring the former McClellan Air Force Base to McClellan Park, LLC.

-Julie Zollner joined the Office of Economic Adjustment in 2019 and serves as Office Manager.
-Prior to joining OEA, Ms. Zollner worked for the U.S. Department of Army for 14 years as a Management Analyst, with her last position as the Manpower and Agreements Branch Chief at the Resource Management Office for the U.S. Army Garrison at Fort Benning.
-She earned her M.B.A. with a concentration in contracts and procurement management and a B.S. in Business Administration from the University of Mary Washington..
+Julie Zollner joined the Office of Economic Adjustment in 2019 and serves as the Office Manager.
+Prior to joining OEA, Ms. Zollner worked for the U.S. Department of Army for 16 years as a Management Analyst in various programs from the garrison level to the Headquarters Department of Army, with her last position as the Manpower and Agreements Branch Chief at the Resource Management Office for the U.S. Army Garrison at Fort Benning.
+She earned her MBA with a concentration in contracts and procurement management and a BS in Business Administration from the University of Mary Washington.